skoczen/will/README.md

 ### High-level chat methods

 _A note about multiple rooms:_ For all methods that include `message=None, room=None`, both are optional, unless you have multiple chat rooms.
-If you have multiple rooms, you will need to specify one or the other.
+If you have multiple rooms, you will need to specify either `message` or `room`.
 To reply to the room the message came from, use `message`.
 To send to a specific room, use `room`.

 Typically, it's considered good form to pass `message=message` along when you have it - it'll save you from needing to refactor when you do have multiple rooms!